Harford County

 Harford County does not have any official bathing beaches, but will monitor selected recreational water sites every other week.
 The information presented below is solely to inform the public and not to close the area.

-The following table contains the current results for indicator bacteria in selected Harford County areas and the dates the samples were collected as of August 28, 2023.
-Water sampling runs from May-August.
+The following table contains the current results for indicator bacteria in selected Harford County areas and the dates the samples were collected as of August 27, 2024.
+Water sampling runs from May to August.
 Freshwater (Kilgore Falls, Wilsons Picnic Area, and Hills Grove Picnic Area) is tested for E. coli and Marine Water (Mariner Point Park South, East and West, Copenhaver Park, and Flying Point Park) is tested for enterococci.

 Click on each location # below to see an archive of past results.